As probably everyone knows by now, FireEye reported this past Tuesday that they had been “hacked,” underscoring our industry’s worst fears.

 Government’s Failure to Understand

 If China is involved, as I have argued for years, we can no longer treat this country as a partner or a competitor.
 China is an adversary and a very competent one to boot.
-Their advancements in quantum computing are eye watering, while we continue to underfund and downplay what now amounts to a national emergency and an existential moment in the arc of history.
+Their advancements in quantum computing are eye-watering, while we continue to underfund and downplay what now amounts to a national emergency and an existential moment in the arc of history.

 As a glaring example of our failure to understand the threat at the top echelon of the federal government, Sen. Mark Warner, D-Va., co-chairman of the Senate Select Committee on Intelligence, came out and applauded FireEye’s transparency in the wake of the hack and said he hoped it served as an example to future companies.
 He also said it underscores the interconnected interest between U.S. companies and the government in beating back cyberattacks from foreign governments.

-If that statement is to be taken as fact, then Senator Warner must answer the question of why our government-funded research into Quantum has been expressed through a paltry $1.2 billion spread over a 5 year span, while China has already connected several cities with an impenetrable QKD network.
+If that statement is to be taken as fact, then Senator Warner must answer the question of why our government-funded research into Quantum has been expressed through a paltry $1.2 billion spread over a 5-year span, while China has already connected several cities with an impenetrable QKD network.
 A deeper dive into that funding reveals that only 20% of it is designated to quantum computing research, equal to the same amount dedicated to global warming.

-It is long past time for our governing leaders to stop talking and to start recognizing and acting upon the strength of our opponents and the relative weaknesses of our own capabilities in cybersecurity.
+It is long past time for our governing leaders to stop talking and start recognizing and acting upon the strength of our opponents and the relative weaknesses of our own capabilities in cybersecurity.
 As our friend, the retired four-star general, and unprecedented 8-1/2-year service as the Director of the NSA, Keith Alexander has said, “We need an air traffic control system that could sit on top of all security infrastructure in partnership between the federal government and private industry, before these attacks can be managed in any meaningful way.”

 Time to Take Security Seriously

-FireEye disclosing what happened and identifying which tools were taken is definitely helpful and will minimize the chances of others getting compromised as a result of this breach, and Kevin Mandia, their CEO, is to be applauded for his transparency and speed in acknowledgement.
+FireEye disclosing what happened and identifying which tools were taken is definitely helpful and will minimize the chances of others getting compromised as a result of this breach, and Kevin Mandia, their CEO, is to be applauded for his transparency and speed in acknowledgment.

 What we learn from this breach about our defensive capabilities and our reliance on a compromised human factor is far more important than the damage that may ensue.
-Until we start taking cybersecurity seriously, from our government and our board rooms down through the least dangerous clerical pools and the most disconnected quotidian citizens, we will continue to see attacks like this one with consequences far exceeding that of a stolen tool kit.
+Until we start taking cybersecurity seriously, from our government and our board rooms down through the least dangerous clerical pools and the most disconnected quotidian citizens, we will continue to see attacks like this one with consequences far exceeding that of a stolen toolkit.